PR0M3TH3AN/BitcoinConference2024-MeshtasticWorkshop/src/Script/Meshtastic Workshop Script.md

 Next we will look at when you might use Meshtastic.
 Here are some practical examples showing how these technologies can be effectively utilized in various scenarios.

-Rural Area Connectivity: LoRa/Meshtastic can provide reliable communication in rural areas where traditional infrastructure is lacking or nonexistent.
+A LoRa mesh can provide reliable communication in rural areas where traditional infrastructure is lacking or nonexistent.

-Outdoor Adventures: For hikers, campers, and kayakers, LoRa/Meshtastic offers a dependable way to stay in touch with your group in remote locations where cell service is unavailable, enhancing safety and coordination.
+For hikers, campers, and kayakers, LoRa offers a dependable way to stay in touch with your group in remote locations where cell service is unavailable, enhancing safety and coordination.

-Disaster Response: During natural disasters or other emergency situations, when traditional communication networks fail or are overloaded with traffic, LoRa/Meshtastic can be used as an alternative communication network, ensuring that vital information is quickly relayed throughout the community.
+During natural disasters or other emergency situations, when traditional communication networks fail or are overloaded with traffic, LoRa can be used as an alternative communication network, ensuring that vital information is quickly relayed throughout the community.

 ---